alesti/m1-migration/README.md

 ![1pass v7.7](1pass-7.7-is-intel_sm.png)
 ![1pass v7.8](1pass-7.8-is-arm_sm.png)

+Same with slack and other.

-That simply works - this m1 migration stuff is really boooring - so far.
+That simply works - this part of the m1 migration stuff is really boooring - so far.

 ## Docker

 Ok, whats up with docker? https://docs.docker.com/docker-for-mac/apple-m1/

 Tried with an image which uses a lot of network stuff (openvpn and wireguard, needs NET_ADMIN capabilities...) and was build for x86 - works fine, if it is run with `docker run --platform linux/amd64  -e "LALALA_DNS...`

 Without that flag it issues `WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested but starts anyway`.

 Looks good so far, need to test things like dind, but later...